dangom/fluctus/README.rst

-osclib
+fluctus
 ======

 .. contents:: **Table of Contents**
     :backlinks: none

-Osclib provides a single interface for handling oscillatory data.
+Fluctus provides a single interface for handling oscillatory data.
 This interface is the class Oscillation, which offers methods for normalizing samples, averaging them, interpolating them to a different grid, discarding initial transient timepoints and computing a frequency spectrum.